 Click on the above gif animations to dowload the full-size controllable windows exe animation.

-The intake valve is the bottom of the combustion bowl.
-The small crank (orange) rotates at double speed (relative to the main crankshaft speed) and causes the reciprocation of the intake valve control pin.
+The transfer valve is the bottom of the combustion bowl.
+The small crank (orange) rotates at double speed (relative to the main crankshaft speed) and causes the reciprocation of the transfer valve control pin.

 The driving of this built-in "charger" involves no friction.

-By counterweights secured on the two intake camshafts, the above even firing opposed-cylinder is full balanced (as much, as the OPOC engine).
+By counterweights secured on the two transfer camshafts, the above even firing opposed-cylinder is full balanced (as much, as the OPOC engine).

 The valve timing is as asymmetrical as necessary.